dansmyers/IntroToCS-Fall-2019/Labs-Fall-2019/7-Server.md

 ### Jam

-Experiment with making some changes to your page and visualizing the results.
+Before going further, experiment with making some changes to your page and visualizing the results.

 ### Interior Decoration